 This year's Condition shows that 91 percent of young adults ages 25 to 29 had a high school diploma or its equivalent in 2014, and that 34 percent had a bachelor's or higher degree.
 As in previous years, median earnings were higher for 25- to 34-year-olds with higher levels of education in 2013.
 Also, in 2014, the unemployment rate was generally lower for those with higher levels of education.

 One in five school-age children lived in poverty in 2013, up from about one in seven in 2000.
 Sixty-five percent of 3- to 5-year-olds were enrolled in preschool in 2013, which is about the same as in the previous year.
 About 60 percent of these preschool children attended full-day programs.
 In the fall of 2012, nearly 50 million students were enrolled in public schools—over 2 million of whom were in charter schools.
 Postsecondary enrollment was at 20 million students in the fall of 2013, including 17 million undergraduate and 3 million graduate students.

 In school year 2011–12, some 3.1 million public high school students, or 81 percent, graduated on time with a regular diploma.
-About 66 percent of 2012 high school completers enrolled in college that fall.
-Meanwhile, the status dropout rate, or the percentage of 16- to 24-year-olds who are not enrolled in school and do not have a high school diploma or its equivalent, declined from 12 percent in 1990 to 7 percent in 2012.
+Sixty-six percent of 2013 high school completers enrolled in college the following fall: 42 percent went to 4-year institutions and 24 percent went to 2-year institutions.
+Meanwhile, the status dropout rate, or the percentage of 16- to 24-year-olds who are not enrolled in school and do not have a high school credential, declined from 11 percent in 2000 to 7 percent in 2013.

-As new data are released, the indicators will be updated on the Condition of Education website.
-Along with these indicators, NCES produces a wide range of reports and data to help inform policymakers and the American public about trends and conditions in U.S. education.
+As new data are released, the indicators will be updated on The Condition of Education website.
+In addition, NCES produces a wide range of reports and data to help inform policymakers and the American public about trends and conditions in U.S. education.